5-Minute Lead Response Time Study: HBR, InsideSales, Drift Findings (2026)

 Frequently Asked Questions

-It is the finding from the InsideSales / MIT Lead Response Management Study that contacting a web lead within 5 minutes versus 30 minutes is associated with roughly 100 times the connect rate and 21 times the qualify rate.
-The related HBR 2011 study by Oldroyd, McElheran, and Elkington audited 2,241 US firms and found the average first response was 42 hours.
+It is the finding from the 2007 InsideSales / MIT Lead Response Management Study (Oldroyd) that contacting a web lead within 5 minutes versus 30 minutes drops the odds of contact by 100 times and the odds of qualifying by 21 times.
+The related HBR 2011 study by Oldroyd, McElheran, and Elkington separately audited 2,241 US firms and found the average first response was 42 hours.

 The Oldroyd, McElheran, and Elkington study audited 2,241 US firms.
 The audit method was mystery-shopper web lead submissions with measured first response time.
 The published article appeared in the March 2011 issue of Harvard Business Review.